FawziElZein/usa_recession_analysis/README.md

 #### Webscrape USA Ppolitician Speeches

--	Part 1: Utilize Selenium to automatically access the main politician speeches page and scroll down until reaching the ETL date.
+-	Part 1: utilize Selenium to automatically access the main politician speeches page and scroll down until reaching the ETL date.
--	Part 2: Access the headlines one by one and webscrape the transcript text of the speeches.
+-	Part 2: access the headlines one by one and webscrape the transcript text of the speeches.

 | Webscrape USA politician speeches (part 1) | Webscrape USA politician speeches (part 2) |